apache/incubator-taverna-site/content/download/maven/index.md

 [dev@taverna mailing list](/community/lists#devtaverna)
 before using the `-SNAPSHOT` builds.

-## Pre Apache Releases and Snapshots
+## Pre-Apache releases and snapshots

 The pre-Apache Taverna artifacts are available as a Maven download from
   <http://repository.mygrid.org.uk/artifactory/mygrid-all/>,
 hosted by the [eScience Lab, University of Manchester](http://www.esciencelab.org.uk/)

-Note that this repository is _not_ affiliated with Apache Software Foundation and is maintained for archival purposes only.
+> Note that these repositories are _not_ affiliated with Apache Software Foundation and is maintained for archival purposes only.

-You may need to use this Maven repository if developing plugins for Taverna 2.x:
+You may need to use the Maven repository if developing plugins for Taverna 2.x:

 #### Release repository